From Entity Reliability to Clean Feedback: An Entity-Aware Denoising Framework Beyond Interaction-Level Signals: Method

 \subsection{Core Assumptions}

-Our method relies on two key observations: \textbf{1)} Noisy interactions tend to produce higher training losses, as supported by prior work in curriculum and robust learning~\cite{Co-teaching, MentorNet, Curriculumlearning} and illustrated in Figure~\ref{fig:NeuMF_amazonbook_TP_FP_loss}; \textbf{2)} Interaction reliability varies significantly across entities, as shown in Figure~\ref{fig:ml_1m_noisy_rate_distribution} and Appendix Figure~\ref{fig:all_noisy_rate_distribution}.
-These insights motivate our entity-aware design, which estimates reliability from average training loss and incorporates it into interaction weighting.
+Our method relies on two key observations: \textbf{1)} Noisy interactions tend to produce higher training losses, as supported by prior work in curriculum and robust learning~\cite{Co-teaching, MentorNet, Curriculumlearning} and illustrated in Figure~\ref{fig:full_TP_FP_loss}; \textbf{2)} Interaction reliability varies significantly across entities, as shown in Figure~\ref{fig:ml_1m_noisy_rate_distribution} and Appendix Figure~\ref{fig:all_noisy_rate_distribution}.
+These insights motivate our entity-aware design, which weights interactions based on reliability estimated from average training loss.